 This paper is structured as follows.
 In Section \ref{sec:pre}, we recall some facts on Du Val del Pezzo surfaces, rational genus one fibrations, and Frobenius splittings.

 In Section \ref{sec:rho1}, we prove Theorem \ref{isom}.
-To show the assertion (1), we follow the method used in \cite{Ye}, and utilize \cite[Theorem 1.4]{KN} and the classification of extremal rational (quasi-)elliptic fibrations \cite{Lang1, Lang2, Ito1, Ito2}.
+To show assertion (1), we follow the method used in \cite{Ye}, and use \cite[Theorem 1.4]{KN} and the classification of extremal rational (quasi-)elliptic fibrations \cite{Lang1, Lang2, Ito1, Ito2}.
 We also calculate the defining equations of some Du Val del Pezzo surfaces in weighted projective spaces carefully to obtain the assertion (2).